aristanetworks/avd-workshops/workshops/cicd-basics.md

         run: docker-compose -f "docker-compose.yml" down
 ```

 The test configuration steps have the conditional key of `if`.
-This maps to each paths filter check step we used earlier.
+This maps to each path filter check step we used earlier.
 For example, the first path check has an `id` of `filter-site1`.
 We can reference the `id` in our workflow as `steps.filter-site1.outputs.workflows`.
 If this is set to `true`, a change was registered in our check and the test build step for site 1 will run.

-At this point, make sure the both workflows within the `.github/workflows` directory are ***not*** commented out.
-Example of the `dev.yml` file is below.
+At this point, make sure both workflows within the `.github/workflows` directory are ***not*** commented out.
+An example of the `dev.yml` file is below.

 ??? ".github/workflows/dev.yml"
     ```yaml